elvezjp/IXV-util-MarkItDown/README_en.md

 ---

-## Modes of operation
+## Mode of operation

-The tool has two modes:

-1. **MarkItDown mode**: Uses the full Microsoft MarkItDown functionality.
-   - Supports advanced conversion of images, tables, lists, formulas, and more.
+This tool runs only in **MarkItDown mode**, using the full Microsoft MarkItDown functionality to properly convert images, tables, lists, formulas, and more.
-   - Handles more file formats.

-2. **NoMarkItDown mode**: Simple built-in implementation.
-   - Extracts only basic text.
-   - Lightweight and fast.

-You choose which mode to use when launching the program.

 ---